Doing Business in Tanzania

 - To know Tanzania's Free Trade Agreements (FTAs)

 - To examine the profile of Tanzanian companies and businesspeople

 - To develop a business plan for the Tanzanian Market

 Sample of the subject (Doing Business in Tanzania):

 Subject Description (Doing Business in Tanzania).

 The United Republic of Tanzania: one of the most dynamic African frontier markets.
-Exporter of gold, coffee,
+Exporter of gold, coffee, and cotton.

 - The official languages: Swahili and English